mindset-dojo/mindset-dojo.github.io/_forms/blameless-postmortem.md

 # Intention

-Blameless Postmortum is [Three Question Reflection](../three-question-reflection/) done after a major incident or conflict within a [Circle](../circle/), where the blame is not put on the people, but the process that allowed that failure to occur.
+Blameless Postmortem is [Three Question Reflection](../three-question-reflection/) done after a major incident or conflict within a [Circle](../circle/), where the blame is not put on the people, but the process that allowed that failure to occur.

 ## Experience